 Buy Term And Invest The Difference (BTID) is a practice advocated by various financial professionals (Dave Ramsey, Suze Orman, Brian Greenberg, etc…) that encourage the use of term life insurance over permanent life insurance policies and using the money saved to be placed in various investment vehicles like mutual funds, index funds, and other such methods based on your overall investment strategy to maximize growth potential.

 For those of us looking to make sure our golden years are indeed golden, life insurance stands as a major part of our estate and retirement plans.
-As threats of benefit reductions loom large to the Social Security system, millions of middle class Americans are left questioning how they will fund dignified retirements.
-Using investment strategies like “buy term life insurance and invest the difference” can help ensure your retirement plans are safe an secure in sound fiscal principles.
+As threats of benefit reductions loom large to the Social Security system, millions of middle-class Americans are left questioning how they will fund dignified retirements.
+Using investment strategies like “buy term life insurance and invest the difference” can help ensure your retirement plans are safe and secure in sound fiscal principles.

 During our prime working years, our family members rightfully depend on us for financial guidance and emotional support.
 Questioning how your family would adjust and survive without you and the income you provide is natural for those with minor children or a dependent spouse.
 The question becomes hard to ignore when we hit life’s major milestones.
 A wedding, child’s birth, or the passing of a loved one all force us to answer that hardest of questions – what will happen to those I love if I unexpectedly die and how can I ensure their dignity without sacrificing my long term goals?